feedback-house/developer-portal/docs/api-business-division-get.md

 }
 ```

-## Reponse Fields for each business division
+## Response Fields for each business division

 The only required fields are `name` and one of the primary key fields; We strongly recommend that you use additional keys to control how business divisions are created, otherwise this can lead to duplicated business divisions.